What is SEM (Search Engine Marketing)

 So, how does SEM work its magic?

 Whether a business is all-in on SEO or PPC, both strategies are linked to a fundamental element – keywords.
 Based on keywords, you can understand what users are actively searching for when they type into a search engine so you can optimize your campaigns.
+And, of course, voice searches are becoming important as more people use voice assistants like Google Assistant and Siri.
+Thus, voice queries tend to be more conversational, requiring businesses to rethink their keyword strategies and optimize for natural language.

 When a user enters a particular keyword or search term, SEM ensures your brand appears as a result of that query.
 Yet, achieving a high-ranking position can be accomplished through PPC or SEO methods/strategies.